Serious777/Hough-Transform/README.md

 This an assignment from my computer vision course

-Implete a hough transform to detect lines
+Using hough transform to detect lines

 - data                         :some pictures for test
 - ec